Florian Wilfling: Mechanisms of Cellular Quality Control

 How to join the Lab

-Currently there are opportunities to join our research group as a postdoctoral researcher or research assistant.
+Currently there are opportunities to join our research group as a postdoctoral researcher.

 Are you motivated to work on cutting-edge research projects collaboratively in an international team?
 Please apply by contacting Florian by email (Florian.Wilfling@biophys.mpg.de) and attach your CV and a brief motivation letter describing your background and particular research interests.
 We also encourage the candidates to develop their own ideas.
 Experience with electron microscopy, fluorescence microscopy, data analysis, biochemistry, cell biology is beneficial, but we also welcome interdisciplinary backgrounds (computational science, chemistry, biophysics).